Fact Checking Trump's Claims on the Economy and 2020 Election

 Unlike the popular vote, Electoral College votes are set equal to the number of U.S. representatives in each state plus its two senators.
 That means more weight is given to a single vote in a small state than the vote of someone in a large state.

-Economy and Taxes
+Economy and taxes

 TRUMP: “No President has done what I have in … the first 2 1/2 years of his Presidency, including the fact that we have one of the best Economies in the history of our Country.” — tweets Saturday.